Chilly? Well, this Cinnamon Coconut Cardamom Quinoa breakfast bowl is worth getting out of bed for on a cold winter morning.

 Cinnamon may help stabilize blood sugar and lower bad (LDL) cholesterol.
-It has been shown to exhibit antibacterial and antifungal properties, and is a great way to add sweetness without sugar.
+In clinical studies, cinnamon exhibits antibacterial and antifungal properties, as well as is a great way to add sweetness without sugar.
+(1)

 Cardamom has been used to treat a wide array of health problems, from digestive issues to respiratory problems and heart disease.
 Its volatile oils help freshen the breath.

-Cloves exhibit powerful antibacterial and antiviral properties, so they freshen the breath and also aid in speeding up recovery from colds and flu.
-They also aid in reversing a variety of digestive issues, from nausea and gas to diarrhea and bloating.
+Cloves exhibit powerful antibacterial and antiviral properties, so much so that they may be effective against drug-resistant microbes.
+They also freshen the breath and aid in speeding up recovery from colds and flu.
+Stomach upset?
+Well, cloves may help reverse a variety of digestive issues, from nausea and gas to diarrhea and bloating.
+(2)